Money Transfer Services with SWIFT

 Unfortunately, unlike wires, checks can be returned by banks when there are insufficient funds to cover the amount.
 Therefore, businesses selling a service or merchandise find that using a transfer by wire can be more secure than a check.

 If you want to send money via wire, all that is required is the submission of the recipient bank instructions to your bank.
 Customers will have to provide the bank account particulars of the recipient.
 In many instances, the sending bank will require the sender to fill out their bank wire forms.
 A few banks that allow customers to perform the complete wire process online, most institutions will require a signed form.

 Usually, funds will move within a single day, it can take an additional day for the money to reflect in your bank account.
-To receive a wire transfer, the fee is about $10 or less depending on the bank.
-To send a wire transfer, the fee is about $40, but this will vary from bank to bank.
+To receive an incoming wire, the fee is about $10 or less depending on the bank.
+To send a wire, the fee is about $40, but this will vary from bank to bank.